LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

 4. **Philosophical Issues of Personhood and Humanity**
    - **AI Consciousness and Agency**: There's a debate on whether AI can exhibit personhood, including consciousness and agency.
    - **Moral and Legal Status of AI**: If AI systems can achieve consciousness and personhood, what will the moral and legal rights of these systems be?
    - **Impact on Humanness**: If AI systems appear to be human and we treat them as human, even though they are machines, will people begin to think of each other as machines?
 Will our concept of personhood be diminished?
+See "You are not a parrot" by Emily Bender.

 ### Your turn: What are some concerns you have about AI?